nichogx/game-servers-manager-bot/README.md

 - stats command to check IP and online players without opening the game
 - stop server and shutdown instance via Discord
 - modpack command which will reply with the modpack download link (optional)
+- manage *multiple servers*!
+Multiple instances, multiple games, and multiple servers of the same game!
+You can even setup which members of your server can manage each server!

 ## Commands
 All commands are used like: `@bot <command> [servername]`
+#### help
+Bot will reply with a list of commands and servers configured

 #### modpack
 Bot will reply with the modpack download link